Updated: Apr 4

 In his influential book "Studs", published in 1996, architect Joel Sanders provides a well-researched exploration of how deeply modern architecture is intertwined with the construct of masculinity.
 From a naked Howard Roark surveying a landscape awaiting his “conquest” in “The Fountainhead” to the performative masculinity of Rock Hudson’s bachelor in “Pillow talk” to Playboy’s bachelor apartment, Mr. Sanders demonstrates how modernism has been tasked with upholding heterosexual masculinity.
 But what Mr. Sander’s also make clear is that architecture, specifically modernism, has also played a huge part in the construction of sexual identity and gender.
 “By identifying manliness as “genuine” and womanliness as “artifice” architects since Vitruvius have associated the ornamented surface with femininity not masculinity…but more often than not architecture fabricates a masculine environment by undressing rather than dressing its surfaces: less is more masculine.”
 9

 When Paul Rudolph designed his glamorous town home for himself and his partner, he transgressed many un-spoken rules of modern masculinity as well as of the architecture community.
-As a result his edgy interiors and even some of his brutalist buildings continue to be viewed through a lens of homophobia.
-Critics such as Martin Filler appear uncomfortable and even embarrassed by the glamour of his interior architecture even though the sensuous materials he employed have much in common with early modern Interiors by Mies van der Rohe , Lily Reich or Walter Gropius.
-It is interesting to compare the discomfort of colleagues and critics with Mr. Rudolf’s interiors with the critiques of Eileen Gray’s interiors.
+As a result his edgy interiors and even some of his Brutalist buildings continue to be viewed through a lens of homophobia.
+Critics such as Martin Filler appear uncomfortable and even embarrassed by the glamour of his interior architecture even though the sensuous materials he employed have much in common with early modern Interiors by Mies van der Rohe Lily Reich or Walter Gropius.
+It is interesting to compare the discomfort of colleagues and critics with Mr. Rudolph’s interiors with the critiques of Eileen Gray’s interiors.
 Both were described as strange, disorienting and disturbing.
 Le Corbusier was so disturbed by E-1027 that he felt compelled to re-decorate it.
 In a now infamous performance of masculinity, he painted huge murals throughout the villa in the nude, even taking photos of himself in the act.
 The defacing of Eileen’s Gray’s gesamtkunstwerk by Le Corbusier has been written about in depth and described as a metaphorical rape, an act of colonization, even the work of a spurned lover.
 Perhaps it was a hate crime.
-Don't know anything about Corb and Eilenn Gray's feud over E1027?
+Don't know anything about Corb and Eileen Gray's feud over E1027?
 You can read about it here

 Still Taboo in 2022